antmicro/benchalot/README.md

     format: "csv"
   table:
     filename: "file_table.md"
-    format: "table-md"
+    format: "md"
     metrics: [size]
 ```
 Benchmarker will then execute `stat -c %s {{compression}}.out` after commands in benchmark section and store stdout as the result.
-The size measurements are accessible under `size` name and can be specified for `table-md` as `result-colum`.
+The size measurements are accessible under `size` name and can be specified for `md` as `result-colum`.

 #### Custom Metrics and Stages